verrazzano/docs/content/en/docs/setup/install/multicluster.md

 environment, then  log in to the Rancher UI and delete the managed cluster.
 To delete a cluster in Rancher, see [What if I don't want my registered cluster managed by Rancher?](https://ranchermanager.docs.rancher.com/{{<rancher_doc_version>}}/faq/rancher-is-no-longer-needed#what-if-i-dont-want-my-registered-cluster-managed-by-rancher)
 This will result in the cluster being deregistered from Verrazzano.
-The associated `VerrazzanoManagedCluster` resource will be automatically deleted.
+The associated `VerrazzanoManagedCluster` resource will be automatically deleted, and, if present, then the Argo CD registration of the managed cluster will also be removed.

 Alternatively, you can deregister a managed cluster by deleting the `VerrazzanoManagedCluster` resource.
-This will result in the automatic cleanup of the Rancher cluster.
+This will result in the automatic cleanup of the Rancher cluster, as well as the Argo CD registration, if it is present.
 {{< clipboard >}}
 <div class="highlight">